fchollet/keras-blog/content/running-jupyter-on-aws.md

 ## 7 - Update Keras

 You are almost ready to start using Jupyter.
 But first, make sure to install Keras.
 As of September 2017, Amazon does not include Keras in their Deep Learning AMI.
-Instead, they include an unusable Amazon fork of Keras that you should be discarding.
+Instead, they include an unusable Amazon fork of Keras that you should be discarding in order to be able to use Keras normally.
 On the remote instance, run:

 ```
 sudo pip install keras --upgrade